-Dave Davis chats to ‘The Voice of Anfield’, George Sephton about Jürgen Klopp, the eighties and his ideal pre-match mix-tape.
+‘The Voice of Anfield’ or George Sephton answered a few of our questions about Jürgen Klopp, the eighties and his ideal pre-match mixtape.

 George Sephton has been the stadium announcer at Anfield since 1971, announcing thousands of goals and more substitutions than you’d care to imagine.
 No football game at Liverpool’s hallowed stadium can begin before George has had his fun.